The Mini Macaw has a big parrot personality packed into a medium-sized body.

 Cages for Vet Visits and Outings

 You need to consider what type of carrier you will use for transporting your Mini Macaw in.
 You never know if you might break down or may decide to take your parrot with you on a trip.
 Purchase a comfortable cage for these occasions.
-Depending on the size of your Mini Macaw, you may need a dog carrier or you may be able to use the Adventure Pack.

 Look at Discount Travel Bird Cages now